embeddedideation/embeddedideation.github.io/_posts/2015-12-16-usb-armory-jtag-interface.markdown

 ![Encased JTAG Interface]({{ site.url }}/assets/usb-armory-jtag-encased.jpg)
 _JTAG interface connections routed through official enclosure_

-I connected the JTAG leads to pin headers hastly and added some hot glue for strain relief.
+I connected the JTAG leads to pin headers hastily and added some hot glue for strain relief.
 I left a bit of slack in the leads to possibly redo this in a cleaner way in the future.
 Where the leads route through the enclosure will probably receive a gob of hot glue in the future once I'm confident I don't need to open it again.